Online Safety

 Children have the right to enjoy childhood online, to access safe online spaces, and to benefit from all the opportunities that a connected world can bring them, appropriate to their age and stage of development.

 We believe it is vital that we give children the knowledge, understanding and skills which will equip them for digital life and to keep themselves and their personal information safe.
-Our developmental computing curriculum and online safety policy teaches children to be safe, healthy, and thriving online.
+Our developmental computing curriculum and our Online Safety Policy teaches children to be safe, healthy, and thriving online.

 Our school and nurseries aim to: